muziejus/coms-w4995-applied-machine-learning-project/README.md

         - confusion_matrices.png - A plot of four confusion matrices,
           corresponding to the top-performing company for each of our four ML models.
+        - average_permutation_importances.png - A plot of the top ten average important features per model.
+        - roc_curves.png - A plot of the ROC curves for each company and model.
+    - analyses/ - A few functions for generating reports.
+        - permutation_importance.py - Contains the code for plotting permutation
+          importance.
+        - roc_curve.py - Contains the code for plotting ROC curves.
     - data/ - We separated our data into financial data and sentiment data.
         - financial_data/
             - dltr.csv - DLTR historical data.